ivebe/sitemap-crawler/README.md

 # sitemap-crawler
 Sitemap crawler/generator.
-For given URL it will return sitemap XML file.
+For given URL it will return sitemap XML file with URLs and images.

+Can be used as Standalone or with Ajax

 ## Install
 ```sh